eweissm/eweissm.github.io/_portfolio/portfolio-9.md

 collection: portfolio
 ---

+This project involved training a neural network to control a 3 DOF (2 translational and 1 rotational) rocket coming in for a landing.
+The network needed to land the rocket (have a speed equal to zero at the landing pad) before the fuel ran out.
+The model was trained by generating a rocket at a random coordinate with a random velocity at t=0s and weighing the performance of the controller to land the rocket.
+Two different algorithms were investigated (AdaMax and LBFGS), with the AdaMax converging slower but with fewer residuals.
+It is important to note that the rockets could be spawned in unrecoverable initial conditions, so the residuals never reached zero.
+For a full discussion of this project see https://github.com/eweissm/Rocket-Neural-Network-Optimized-Control.

 The goal of this project is to make a controller which lands a rocket at a landing pad with at the end of a given time frame.
 The rockets will start in random initial states and will be subjected to gravity and drag.
 The rocket will control its angle and thrust.

 ## State: